jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 This TOML file provides configuration settings related to the deployment of a CloudFormation stack, including the S3 bucket name, AWS region, and stack name.
 These settings can be referenced and used by deployment scripts or tools to deploy the stack with the specified parameters.The CertificateArn and NetworkingStack values may be used as parameters within the CloudFormation template to configure resources or define dependencies on other stacks.

-***BASH SCRIPT*** To run the cloudformation template i have created a bash script, The script you provided performs the following actions:
+**BASH SCRIPT** To run the cloudformation template i have created a bash script, The script performs the following actions:
 * set -e: This command sets the script to exit immediately if any command within it fails (returns a non-zero exit status).
 This is often used to ensure the script stops execution if an error occurs.

 * CFN_PATH="/workspace/aws-bootcamp-cruddur-2023/aws/cfn/cluster/template.yaml": This line assigns the file path of the CloudFormation template (template.yaml) to the CFN_PATH variable.